riparino/aws-cli-2fauth/README.md

 # aws-cli-2fauth

-Used to maintain MFA auth on single shell.
+Used to maintain MFA auth on single aws cli shell.

+Note: This script must be sourced.
 Usage:
 \# . ./stinit.sh <region-name>